 In text mode, the special character ~ leaves a blank space. this~word is interpreted as one word LaTeX avoids a line break in the middle of any one word.
 Useful in avoiding start of line with, for example, a number.

-Example: You type
+Example: Suppose that when you type

-... blah blah in equation (7) we see blah blah.

-Out comes: ... blah blah in equation

-(7) we see blah blah.
+... blah blah in equation (7) we see blah blah. out comes: ... blah blah in equation (7) we see blah blah